Separation from Employment Procedures

 Contact: Human Resources, ext.
 4181

-Supervisors/Department Heads will complete the Personnel Action Sheet (found on HR page of the website under “forms”) and send it to the Office of Human Resources as soon as he/she knows that a faculty/staff member will be leaving the university.
+Supervisors/Department Heads will complete the Personnel Action Sheet (found on HR page of the website under “Helpful Forms”) and send it to the Office of Human Resources as soon as he/she knows that a faculty/staff member will be leaving the university.
 All appropriate departments will be notified and the necessary steps will be taken to complete the separation process in a timely, efficient and professional manner.
-The Office of Human Resources will conduct an exit interview (generally on the last day of work) to collect all relevant university owned equipment, keys, etc. and to give the separating faculty/staff member the opportunity to share information about their university experience.
+The Office of Human Resources will make itself available to conduct an exit interview (generally on the last day of work) at the request of the exiting employee to collect all relevant university owned equipment, keys, etc., answer questions about benefits and final paychecks, and to give the separating faculty/staff member the opportunity to share information about their university experience.
 This information will be used to help make improvements to ongoing programs and support.

 Expectations of the Separating Faculty/Staff Member